axelhahn/cronwrapper/docs/_index.md

 * inc_cronfunctions.sh - an include file that can be sourced in your bash scripts
 * cronstatus.sh - ist shows status of all local cronjobs (and use cronwrapper.sh)

-# Requirements
+## Requirements

-Linux system with installed bash.
+Linux system with installed Bash.
 Tested on CentOS, Debian, Manjaro, Ubuntu.